-Whether you’re still hatching your idea or you’re a seasoned veteran of the startup scene, here are 50+ Bay Area startup resources to help you launch and grow your dream business.
+Newly edited in 2021: Whether you’re a newbie entrepreneur or a seasoned veteran of the startup scene, here are 40+ Bay Area startup resources to help you launch and grow your dream business.

 If you’re not ready to sign a lease for your own location, you could head over to a San Francisco coworking space, where membership benefits include your own “hot desk” or small office, plus all sorts of networking events and classes.
 Here are some of San Francisco’s favorite coworking spots:

 Founders Den An exclusive, invitation-only coworking club for startups and their founders.

 NextSpace Coworking, infrastructure and community for freelance workers and entrepreneurial professionals.
 NextSpace has a great community vibe and lots of fun events and learning opportunities.

 Sandbox Suites Affordable, flexible, on-demand shared office and meeting space for independent professionals and small companies.
 These guys are expanding fast, with multiple locations in SF and Berkeley.

 PariSoma “A collaborative loftspace for coworking and events in the SoMa district of San Francisco.”
 Perks include wifi, coffee, workstations, and a conference room, as well as awesome education events geared especially for startups.”

 Eco-Systm A large space with natural light and a modern aesthetic.
 Oriented toward sustainability and creativity.
 Onsite partnerships with Temple Nightclub and Mirus Art Gallery.